iFCTN: an intra-block Fully-Connected Tensor Network Decomposition for Tensor Completion: Introduction

 Introduced in 2021, the fully connected tensor network (FCTN) decomposition \cite{FCTN} represents a significant advancement over TT and TR.
-Unlike its predecessors, which only establish connections between adjacent factors, FCTN decomposes an $N$-th order tensor into $N$ core tensors, establishing a connection between \textit{every} pair of factors.
-This fully-connected topology grants FCTN the superior capability to characterize the intrinsic correlations between any two modes of the tensor, making it highly effective for tensor completion (TC) \cite{FCTNrandom, FCTNROBUST, FCTNLRS, FCTNstrural}.
+Unlike its predecessors, which only establish connections between adjacent factors, FCTN decomposes an $N$-th order tensor into $N$ $N$-th order tensors, establishing a connection between \textit{every} pair of factors.
+This fully-connected topology grants FCTN superior capability to characterize the intrinsic correlations between any two modes of the tensor, making it highly effective for tensor completion (TC) \cite{FCTNrandom, FCTNROBUST, FCTNLRS, FCTNstrural}.
+Beyond data recovery, its potent representational ability has recently been extended to supervised machine learning paradigms, as evidenced by the development of the support fully-connected tensor networks machine and its associated safe screening rules for efficient classification \cite{wang2026support}.
 Subsequently, several variants of FCTN were also proposed, including SVDinsFCTN \cite{SVDinsFCTN}, N-FCTN \cite{NFCTN}, revealFCTN \cite{revealFCTN}, T-FCTN \cite{TFCTN}, NL-FCTN, and nonlocal patch-based FCTN \cite{FCTNNONLOCAL}.

-Although FCTN has recently been shown to capture rich cross-mode correlations and to preserve invariance under mode transposition, the full connectivity and the high-order nature of its core tensors inherently introduce \textbf{higher computational complexity} and potential \textbf{parameter redundancy} \cite{FCTNSGD}.
+Although FCTN offers full connectivity, the high-order dimensionality of its core tensors inherently incurs prohibitive computational complexity and significant parameter redundancy \cite{FCTNSGD}.
 Specifically, updating FCTN factors typically requires reconstructing auxiliary sub-networks and repeatedly (un)folding intermediate tensors.
 Specifically, for an $N$th-order tensor, updating any single factor necessitates forming a dedicated sub-network from the remaining $N-1$ factors.
 Consequently, an $N$-way tensor entails $N$ such constructions per iteration, and these sub-networks must be rebuilt after every update.
 This reconstruction, with high computational cost and substantial memory overhead, slows practical training—particularly for large-scale, high-order tensors common in computer vision.
 Addressing this computational burden while preserving FCTN's expressive power is a critical area of research \cite{FCTNDEEP}.

+To address these challenges, we revisit FCTN from an intra-block perspective and parameterize each tensor factor via Khatri–Rao (KR) products.
+This simple yet pivotal design preserves cross-mode expressivity while rendering the underlying linear algebra unfolding-free and amenable to efficient solvers.
+The main \textbf{\textit{contributions}} of this paper are summarized as follows: